-Chemical and Energy Training Courses and Workshops
+Training Courses and Workshops

 Maximizing the value of scarce resources is job number one in business.
 Never has there been so much change.
 It is imperative to train industry newcomers as well as keep seasoned professionals up-to-date on the impact of the latest industry issues and trends.
-IHS Markit, Chemical Energy and Training programs are designed to unlock and maximize the potential of human resources working in the oil and gas, petrochemical, polymers and plastics, and specialty chemical businesses as well as those involved in supporting allied industries.
+IHS Chemical Training & Education programs are designed to unlock and maximize the potential of human resources working in the oil and gas, petrochemical, polymers and plastics, and specialty chemical businesses as well as those involved in supporting allied industries.

-IHS Markit is the leading information company providing comprehensive content, insight and expertise in key areas shaping today's global landscape.
+IHS is the leading information company providing comprehensive content, insight and expertise in key areas shaping today's global landscape.
 Business and governments around the world use our products, services and solutions to make faster and more confident decisions.

-IHS Markit leverages the combined expertise of seasoned industry consultants from the former CMAI, SRI Consulting (SRIC) and Purvin & Gertz companies.
-IHS Markit, Chemical Energy and Training courses and workshops cover the whole value chain, from refined products to petrochemical building blocks through to polymers and plastic processing spanning technology, markets and economics.
-They are continually evolving, ensuring the hottest topics are covered and workshop attendees are fully informed of the key issues facing the industry.
+IHS Chemical leverages the combined expertise of seasoned industry consultants from the former CMAI, SRI Consulting (SRIC) and Purvin & Gertz companies.
+IHS Chemical Training & Education courses and workshops cover the whole value chain, from refined products to petrochemical building blocks through to polymers and plastic processing spanning technology, markets and economics.
+The courses and workshops are continually evolving, ensuring the hottest topics are covered and workshop attendees are fully informed of the key issues facing the industry.

 The courses and workshops are available either at open public events or on-site company training.
-IHS Markit uses only experienced consultants to provide the teaching.
+IHS Chemical Training & Education uses only experienced consultants to provide the teaching.
 Our highly knowledgeable industry experts provide context to the material through real-world industry examples.
-Workshops are typically given to a group of 20-30 people.
+Workshops are typically given to a group of 20 - 30 people.
 Courses and workshops are designed to be of interest and value to new and experienced professionals from the chemical, energy, refining and renewables industries, or those in adjacent industries such as agriculture, oil and gas, manufacturing, automotive and financial services.
 These courses will benefit anyone who is looking to deepen their knowledge and understanding across chemical and energy value chains or those looking to gain strategic viewpoints on end-markets, processes and trends.

 We invite you to browse this training prospectus and consider enrolling in one or more of our training programs.
-For a complete listing of our course offerings, visit ihs.com/chem-edu.
-We also offer custom on-site courses tailored to your specific needs.
+For dates of the various public training sessions visit www. ihs.com/chem-edu.
+Please keep in mind that in addition to the courses and workshops described in this prospectus, we would be happy to design a course curriculum tailored to your specific interests.

-For additional information please contact me directly or one of our regional training managers.
+We look forward to seeing you at one of courses or workshops!
+For additional information please contact me directly or one of our regional training coordinators.